-Jacqueline Matuza is an Implementation Coach for Upstream.
+Jacqueline Matuza is a Knowledge Management Specialist for Upstream.
 As a trainer and public health consultant, she has spent over a decade educating youth and youth-serving professionals in NYC public schools, after-school programs, residential foster care, and homeless, runaway, and court-involved youth programs.
 Jackie believes that collaboration paired with accurate information leads to better programs and healthier clients.
 She has worked for Planned Parenthood of New York City and Inwood House, providing education, training, program management, and technical assistance to reproductive health programs.
 Jackie is passionate about the full spectrum of knowledge about reproductive health, justice, and rights – from mechanism of action to activism – and delights in the opportunity to work with others to improve their ability to provide excellent services.
 Certified in Public Health by the National Board of Public Health Examiners, Jackie holds a Bachelor of Arts degree in Social Justice from Manhattanville College and a Master of Public Health degree from Drexel University, where she focused in Community Health and Prevention.
 She presented her thesis, “The Challenges in Evaluating Adolescent Sexuality Education Programs,” at the American Public Health Association’s 133rd Annual Meeting.

 Aisha Mays, MD is a family physician who focuses on Adolescent Medicine.
 Her work centers on adolescent reproductive health, promoting healthy teen relationships, school based health care, and the health risks associated with childhood commercial sexual exploitation (CSEC).
 She previously worked in the school based health centers in Oakland, California and the teaching faculty at the UC Berkeley/ University of California San Francisco Joint Medical Program.
 Dr. Mays developed one of the first IUD insertion programs at a school based health center in the Northern California.
 Her research interests include, improving reproductive health care access in school based health centers and identifying the sexual and reproductive health outcomes of CSEC youth.
 She is currently the Co-Investigator on a research study at the UCSF Bixby Center for Global Reproductive Health/ Advancing New Standards in Reproductive Health to increase adolescents’ and young adults' access to long acting reversible contraceptive methods in community health centers.